Key takeaways

 Common misconceptions

-Feeling hurried isn’t illegal unless paired with threats or no chance to review.
+- "I felt rushed" ≠ Duress.
+Feeling hurried isn't illegal unless paired with threats or no chance to review.

-Buyer’s remorse or a bad deal isn’t the same as coercion.
+- "I regret signing" ≠ Duress.
+Buyer's remorse or a bad deal isn't the same as coercion.

-Aggressive sales tactics aren’t unlawful unless they exploit a special relationship (e.g., doctor-patient).
+- "They were pushy" ≠ Undue influence.
+Aggressive sales tactics aren't unlawful unless they exploit a special relationship (e.g., doctor-patient).

-If someone tricked you into signing, that’s a different legal claim.
+- "They lied to me" → Possibly fraud, not duress.
+If someone tricked you into signing, that's a different legal claim.

 "Is this duress?"
 Real-world scenarios

-If someone withholds a signature by threatening deportation or legal trouble (when they have no right to do so), courts generally see that as duress.
+If someone withholds a signature by threatening deportation or legal trouble when they have no right to do so, courts generally see that as duress.

-High-pressure sales tactics can feel coercive, but on their own they do not satisfy duress.
-Yes, hard sells and tight deadlines are unsavory, but aggressive negotiation is legal as long as it doesn’t involve illegal threats.
+Hard sells and tight deadlines are unsavory, but aggressive negotiation is legal as long as it doesn't involve illegal threats.

 How to prove you signed under duress

 If you believe you were forced into signing a document, the next step is critical: proving it.
+This is where most duress claims succeed or fail — not on the facts, but on the evidence.

 What courts look for